Switch Stacking Explained with Benefits

 - All member switches of the stack select a master switch.

-- The Master switch provides all switching related features and functions such as CDP, VTP, VLAN, STP, etc.
+- The Master switch provides all switching-related features and functions, such as CDP, VTP, VLAN, and STP.

-- Besides the master switch, no other switch is not authorized to run any switching related service.
+- Besides the master switch, no other switch is authorized to run any switching-related service.

-- MAC address table is maintained only on the master switch and it references all ports on all physical switches.
+- The MAC address table is maintained only on the master switch, and it references all ports on all physical switches.

 - When a new switch is added to the stack, the master switch automatically configures it.